Top places to see in Lisbon for booklovers

-As Lisbon’s Book Fair is about to start, I think it’s important we turn our cultural travel minds to a book-themed sort of itinerary.
-Bookmark this blog post (pun intended) on the most popular places to see in Lisbon for bibliophiles.
+Let’s turn our cultural travel minds to a book-themed sort of itinerary in the city.
+Bookmark this blog post on the top places to see in Lisbon for booklovers.

 Rua de São Bento 34 – 1200-819 Lisbon